atomic-state/http-react/README.md

 ### SSR

-A simple SSR API is supported.
+A SSR API is supported.
 This is an example using Next.js:

 ```tsx
 import { useFetcher, FetcherConfig } from "http-react-fetcher";